MarkusAmshove/web/source/docs/authoring-builds/fundamentals.md

 The `Build` class inherits from `NukeBuild` and must provide a `static int Main` method that delegates to the execution engine via `Execute<T>`, which passes the build type `Build` and the default target `Foo`.
 Targets are represented as **expression-bodied properties** that return a `Target` delegate.
 This delegate is used as a starting point for a fluent API.
 One of the most essential methods of this fluent API, is the `Executes` method, as it assigns a target with its actual action to be executed.

-### DependsOn
+### DependsOn/DependentFor

 Similar to other build systems, NUKE implements a **dependency-based execution model**.
-This is expressed with the `DependsOn` method, which accepts a `params Target[]` that allows to pass several targets as dependencies.
+This is expressed with the `DependsOn` (inverse `DependentFor`) method, which accepts a `params Target[]` that allows to pass several targets as dependencies.
 Note, that **dependencies are solely specified at individual targets**.
 In the next example, the two targets `Pack` and `Test` could theoretically run in parallel when invoking the `Full` target:

 ```c#
 Target Compile => _ => _